-The UAH inventory consists of apartment shares and dormitory-style rooms.
-There are also a limited number of studio/efficiency, one bedroom, and two bedroom units for which priority is given to couples and families.
+The UAH inventory consists of apartment shares and dormitory-style rooms as well as a limited number of studio/efficiency, one bedroom, and two bedroom units for which priority is given to couples and families.
 Most student housing is located within walking distance of the campus in the Morningside Heights neighborhood.
-Students are also housed in Manhattan Valley, just south of Morningside Heights, and in Washington Heights, just north of Morningside Heights.
+Students are also housed in Manhattan Valley, just south of Morningside Heights.
 Additionally, students are housed in Riverdale, Bronx, in a new facility known as The Arbor, which opened in 2008.
-Weekday shuttle service to and from The Arbor is provided.
+(Shuttle service to and from The Arbor is provided.)

 For more information, see Types of Accommodations.